mozilla/mozjpeg/README-turbo.txt

 the (hidden) application bundle, so it is not possible to globally replace libjpeg on OS X systems.
 If an application uses a shared library version of libjpeg, then it may be possible to replace the application's version of it.
-This would generally involve copying libjpeg.62.dylib into the appropriate place in the application bundle and using install_name_tool to repoint the dylib to the new directory.
+This would generally involve copying libjpeg.62.dylib from libjpeg-turbo into the appropriate place in the application bundle and using install_name_tool to repoint the dylib to the new directory.
 This requires an advanced knowledge of OS X and would not survive an upgrade or a re-install of the application.
 Thus, it is not recommended for most users.

 =======================
 Replacing TurboJPEG/IPP